team-capex/big-map-archive-api-client/README.md

   Create a record on a BIG-MAP Archive and optionally publish it.

 Options:
-  --config-file FILE      Relative path to the file specifying the domain name
+  --config-file FILE      Path to the YAML file that specifies the domain name
-                          and a personal access token for the targeted BIG-MAP Archive.  [default: bma_config.yaml] --metadata-file FILE    Relative path to the file for the record's metadata (title, list of authors, etc).  [default:
+                          and a personal access token for the targeted BIG-MAP Archive.
+See bma_config.yaml in the GitHub
-                          data/input/metadata.yaml]
+                          repository.  [required]
+  --metadata-file FILE    Path to the YAML file for the record's metadata
+                          (title, list of authors, etc).
+See
+                          data/input/example/create_record/metadata.yaml in
-  --data-files DIRECTORY  Relative path to the data files to be uploaded and
+                          the GitHub repository.  [required] --data-files DIRECTORY  Path to the directory that contains the data files to be uploaded and linked to the record.
+See data/input/example/create_record/upload in the
+                          GitHub repository.  [required]
-                          linked to the record.  [default: data/input/upload] --publish               Publish the created record.
+  --publish               Publish the created record.
   --help                  Show this message and exit.
 ```